Today's Homeowner with Danny Lipford

-Today's Homeowner with Danny Lipford is a weekly home improvement television program, weekly radio program and weekly podcast, hosted by Danny Lipford.
+Today's Homeowner with Danny Lipford was a weekly home improvement television program, weekly radio program and weekly podcast, hosted by Danny Lipford.

 Television

 Danny Lipford first hosted a local cable home improvement program, Remodeling Today, in Mobile, in 1988.
 The program would grow throughout the region, with nearly 25 affiliates by 1997.
 In 1998, Lipford was reached by Today's Homeowner magazine to partner for a nationally syndicated program.
 The program premiered in June 1998 as Today's Homeowner with Danny Lipford.
 Soon after, the program was syndicated to over 100 television markets.
 In 2001, AOL Time Warner bought the Times Mirror magazine group and discontinued the magazine.
 Lipford licensed the Today's Homeowner brand and took over the show again.
 By 2013, Today's Homeowner aired on over 210 stations nationwide.
-In 2008, it was nominated for a Daytime Emmy Award in Outstanding Special Class Writing.
-Earlier seasons are currently streaming on the Xumo app.
+In 2008, it was nominated for a Daytime Emmy Award in Outstanding Special Class Writing.And again in 2022 it was nominated for Multi-Camera Editing.

-On the program, Lipford is joined by Chelsea Lipford Wolf, Joe Truini, and Jodi Marks.
-Features include home improvement tips, projects, products, and trends.
+After 25 years on televisions nationwide, owner and president Danny Lipford decided to discontinue new episodes.
+The last episode aired in September 2023.